-1Spelling of all quotations original.
+&lt;sup>1 Spelling of all quotations original.

-Assessment of individual content
+Evaluation of individual content

-In a group discussion, the participants were able to express themselves freely about which content they liked best and what they got out of it.
+In a group discussion, the participants were able to express themselves freely which content they liked best and what they got out of it.
 In the survey, on the other hand, they were able to evaluate and comment more precisely on the topic of each module included in the materials.
 In the following, the opinions on each module resulting from the questionnaires and the group discussion will be collected and summarised.

-"From psychic porality for parents" - introduction
+"Mental resilience for parents" - introduction